October 7, 2014

 HIV, HIV drugs, and HIV-related conditions can all cause problems in the gut.

 The gut is the site of hidden reservoirs (pockets) of HIV, even if you take HIV drugs.
 HIV causes damage to the lining of the intestines as it infects the immune cells that live there.
-Research is going on to understand how HIV behaves in the gut and to develop drugs to target HIV in the intestines.
+Research has also shown that HIV changes the make-up of the bacteria that live in the gut.
+Specifically, HIV tends to reduce the number of 'good' or 'friendly' bacteria that help the gut's immune cells.
+This is why some people living with HIV (HIV+) take supplements (probiotics) or eat foods containing live ('good') bacterial cultures (e.g., yogurt, kefir).
+It is important to talk to your health care provider before taking probiotics.

 When you start a new drug, you may experience GI symptoms such as: